jack3320/AI-Coach-App/README.md

 3. open the project floder in the VScode

-4. install required Libraries where in `41_Requirements.txt`
+4. install required Libraries where in `Requirements.txt`

 5. run the file with name `live_demo.py`